 By Jon Acuff

 Excerpted from Quitter by Jon Acuff.
-Copyright 2011 Lampo Licensing, LLC.
+Copyright 2011 by Lampo Licensing, LLC.
 Published by The Lampo Press.
 Used with permission.

 Find local professionals that Dave recommends for: